yatinlakkaraju123/uber-clone-dapp-v2/README.md

 •	Front-end is made with React.Js

-•	We are using Metamask Browser Extension to work with Ethereum
+•	We are using Metamask Browser Extension to connect to the Ethereum Network.

+•	We use Ganache as the Ethereum network for testing purposes.

 •	In the app we can register as a Driver or Customer.